 As to the use of VTG generally for normal recreational use during the construction period, we require the following assurance (which was offered to the Select Committee in the House of Commons, but not taken up by that Committee):

-The Promoter will ensure, so far as reasonably practicable and health and safety considerations allow but excepting factors beyond the Promoter’s control (such as adverse weather conditions), that restrictions on access by the public to Victoria Tower Gardens will be kept to a minimum and that, in particular, the Promoter will keep a footpath along the River Thames open during the construction period whenever reasonably practicable.
+The Promoter will ensure, so far as reasonably practicable and health and safety considerations allow but excepting factors beyond the Promoter’s control (such as adverse weather conditions), that restrictions on access by the public to Victoria Tower Gardens will be kept to a minimum and that, in particular, the Promoter will keep a footpath along the River Thames open during the construction period, of a width which would accommodate at least two people walking abreast, whenever reasonably practicable.
 The Promoter will require any contractor appointed to construct a holocaust memorial and learning centre to adhere to that assurance.

 We seek the following assurance (which was offered to the Select Committee in the House of Commons, but not taken up by that Committee):

-Although clause 2 of the Bill applies to the whole of Victoria Tower Gardens, the Promoter will only site the permanent buildings and other structures comprising a Holocaust Memorial and Learning Centre and its ancillary facilities (“the permanent elements”) in, on, under and over land:
+Although clause 2 of the Bill applies to the whole of Victoria Tower Gardens, the Promoter will only site the permanent buildings and other structures comprising a Holocaust Memorial and Learning Centre and its ancillary facilities (“the permanent elements”) including any extension, alteration and re-erection thereof in, on, under and over land:

-(a) coloured blue and/or edged in blue on the attached plan (which is in accordance with the siting of the permanent elements proposed by the current planning application awaiting re-determination); or
+(a) coloured blue on the attached plan and, in so far as any underground structure only is concerned, under the land edged in blue (which is in accordance with the siting of the permanent elements proposed by the current planning application awaiting re-determination); or

 (b) that is permitted by a planning permission for any other (i.e. modified or replacement) scheme for a Holocaust Memorial and Learning Centre for the siting of the permanent elements.

-We seek an assurance that consideration will be given the Promotor to widening the path between the HMLC or any security fencing and the Buxton Memorial to allow for the easier passage of people and a better view of the Memorial, preferably to 8 metres.
+We seek an assurance that the space between the HMLC or any security fencing and the Buxton Memorial will be widened to allow for the easier passage of people and a better view of the Memorial, preferably to 8 metres.

 We were informed by the Promoter’s solicitors that security checks will take place only on visitors wishing to access the entrance pavilion, and that there is no intention to restrict access to other areas of VTG or to carry out security checks on users of VTG who are not intending to visit the HMLC.
-We seek an undertaking from the Promoter to that effect.
+We seek an undertaking from the Promoter to that effect, namely that security checks will not be carried out on persons seeking access to the areas of the park not occupied by the memorial and learning centre after they are built.

-Some petitioners wish the Bill to be amended to set a limit on the amount of time that VTG can be closed to the public in any one year in consequence of events associated with the proposed HMLC.
+Some petitioners wish the Bill to be amended to set a limit of 3 days in any calendar year during which [] VTG can be closed to the public in any one year in consequence of events associated with the proposed HMLC.
 This is a matter which particularly affects residents who habitually visit and use VTG for relaxation and enjoyment.
-We recommend that this be taken forward by the Promoter with Royal Parks, which is and will be the body responsible for maintenance of those parts of the VTG outside the perimeter of the Holocaust Memorial.
+We recommend that this be taken forward by the Promoter with Royal Parks, which is and will be the body responsible for maintenance of those parts of the VTG outside the perimeter of the Holocaust Memorial, and their assurance obtained.

-We recommend that consideration be given by the Secretary of State to amending the Bill so as to provide that the protection of VTG by the 1900 Act should continue to apply to any part of the Gardens not taken up with a Holocaust museum and learning centre, including the current proposed project, after it has been fully completed and open to the public.
+We propose that the Bill be amended so as to provide that the protection of VTG by the 1900 Act should continue to apply to any part of the Gardens not taken up with a Holocaust memorial and learning centre, including the current proposed project, after it has been fully completed and open to the public.